Rehband/Getting-And-Cleaning-Data/README.md

 This file indicates **the various parts of the project:**

-* `CodeBook.md` - the code book, describing the variables in the tidy data set
+* `CodeBook.md` - the code book, describing the variables in the tidy data set and work performed to clean up the data
 * `run_analysis.R` - the R script, to load the raw data, convert, and create the tidy data from the raw data
 * `TidyData.txt` - the output of the R script

 The R script requires the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html),